SleepyWoodpecker/School-Management/readme.md

    - Sem 1: Aug 1 to Nov 1
    - Sem 2: Jan 1 to April 1
 2. Each semester, the single course that the students take are the same.
 Changing their teacher only changes the teacher they are taking the class from.
+3. Each student only receives their GPA for that semester at the end of the semester

 ### DB Diagram